-- Press Menu, and then tap MIDI Control. - Press Shift+Program Edit/MIDI Control (MPC One). - Press and hold Mode and press Pad 11 (MPC Studio).
+- Press Menu, and then tap MIDI Control. - Press Shift+Program Edit/MIDI Control (MPC One), or press Shift+Keyboard Control/MIDI Control (MPC Key 61). - Press and hold Mode and press Pad 11 (MPC Studio).

 In Standalone Mode: Make sure your MPC hardware is using the correct MIDI output.
-You can set this in the Preferences (see General Features > Menu > Preferences > Hardware).
+You can set this using the MIDI Output Port field at the top of the touchscreen, or in Preferences (see General Features > Menu > Preferences > MIDI / Sync).